In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Introduction

-We find that, while all models perform well on in-distribution examples, \textbf{models vary significantly in their ability to generalize out-of-distribution}.
-The effectiveness of syntactic CoT varies widely across models: GPT-3.5 \texttt{code-davinci-002}\footnote{Support for \texttt{code-davinci-002} was discontinued by OpenAI during this study.
-We were able to continue using it on Microsoft Azure.} and one variant of GPT-3.5 \texttt{text-davinci-002} are best able to leverage CoT prompting to improve performance, while GPT-3 \texttt{text-davinci-001} shows consistent \emph{drops} in performance with CoT.
-Surprisingly, even very large LMs are still prone to relying on surface heuristics.
-We conclude that language models' ICL and CoT abilities are limited in tasks where the training and test sets are not identically distributed, and present evidence that exposure to source code during pre-training assists models in overcoming these limitations.
-Our code and data are available at \url{https://github.com/aaronmueller/syntax-icl}.
+We find that, while all models perform well on in-distribution examples, even very large LMs are prone to relying on surface heuristics.
+Further, chain-of-thought results can be misleading: CoT improves in-distribution performance, but often \emph{decreases} out-of-distribution performance.
+This underscores the importance of out-of-distribution evaluation.
+Finally, we present evidence that exposure to code during pre-training assists models in overcoming these limitations.\footnote{Our code and data are available at \url{https://github.com/aaronmueller/syntax-icl}.}